sitedata/checklyhq.com/site/content/docs/browser-checks/scraping-onpage-elements.md

 ## Puppeteer built-in shortcuts

-The Puppeteer offers some built-in short cuts to access common elements of a typical webpage.
+Puppeteer offers some built-in shortcuts to access common elements of a typical webpage.
 For the full details see [the Puppeteer docs](https://pptr.dev/#?product=Puppeteer&show=api-class-page).

 ```javascript